 The Military Child Care in Your Neighborhood program provides fee assistance for families of Active Duty Sponsors, Civilians, Guard/Reservist, and Guard/Reserve Technicians who are unable to access on-installation child care.
 Guard and Reserves must be on orders for a minimum of 30 consecutive days.

-Eligible providers for the MCCYN fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, a complete provider fee assistance application, and must meet additional high quality accreditation standards.
+Eligible providers for the MCCYN fee assistance program must have a state child care license, a state inspection report dated within the last 12 months, a complete provider fee assistance application, and must be accredited by one of the DoD approved accrediting bodies.
 You can review more information on provider qualifications.

 You can search for eligible MCCYN providers who are already enrolled in the program.
 Once you have located a provider, please contact us to verify their eligibility: (1-800-424-2246)